Compulsory Earthquake Insurance (TCIP)

 Coverage of Compulsory Earthquake Insurance

-With the Compulsory Earthquake Insurance, TCIP covers the financial losses that will be directly caused by the earthquake and fire, explosion, tsunami and landslide due to earthquake in cash within the limits specified in your policy.
+With Compulsory Earthquake Insurance, TCIP covers the material damages directly caused by earthquakes and earthquake-induced fires, explosions, tsunamis, and landslides within the limits specified in your policy, in cash.

-The following building sections are held covered jointly or individually:
+The following building sections are under coverage, either together or separately:

 • Foundations